-The Company is a development stage mineral company and has no revenue from operations and no ongoing mining operations of any kind.
-The Company has not developed or operated any mines, and has no operating history upon which an evaluation of the Company's future success or failure can be made.
-The Company's ability to achieve and maintain profitable mining operations is dependent upon a number of factors, including the Company's ability to successfully build and operate mines, processing plants, and related infrastructure.
+The Company is an exploration and development stage mining company that has no revenue from operations and no ongoing mining production of any kind.
+The Company has not developed or operated any mines and has no operating history upon which an evaluation of the Company's future success or failure can be made.
+The Company's ability to achieve and maintain profitable mining operations is dependent upon a number of factors, including the Company's ability to successfully obtain essential permits, build and operate mines, processing plants, and related infrastructure.
 The Company may not successfully establish mining operations or profitably produce metals at its properties.
 As such, the Company does not know if it will ever generate revenues.